-Before Party B, as non-Confirming Party, replies to the transmission or the Transaction Confirmation Deadline time period is not ended, Party A determines that the TC Dataset, as presented, is in error.
+Before Party B, as receiving Party, replies to the transmission or the Transaction Confirmation Deadline time period is not ended, Party A determines that the TC Dataset, as presented, is in error.
 Party A issues a second transmission of the TC Dataset with a Transaction Confirmation Change Type Status = W (Withdrawn) and a Transaction Confirmation Status = N (Null).
 No response is required from Party B. The Accepted version of the TC Dataset, if applicable, is not updated and the exchange of transmissions ceases.

 Step 1 Party A, as Confirming Party, sends a transmission according to any of the above scenarios.